 Surveillance / Detection Technology to Identify AI Work

-If you suspect misuse of AI, as discussed in the Handbook for Instructors of Undergraduates in Yale College, it is good practice to talk to the student about your observations of the level of work or any changes in the work that may have caused you to suspect AI use.
+In cases of suspected misuse it is good practice to talk to the student about your observations of the level of work or any changes in the work that may have caused you to suspect AI use.
 This becomes a discussion focused more on standards and the writing process and less on accusations.
+The Poorvu Center also maintains resources on AI-Resilient assessments and writing pedagogy.

 AI Course & Assignment Design Topics